PE and Sport Premium

 The children enjoyed and benefited from being taught by professional Sports coaches, exposing them to a good range of different sports from an early age.
 Regardless of their age or ability it is a popular class in the week, helping to build self-esteem and confidence levels in our children.
 Our teachers' expertise improved through sharing good practice and assisting in the PE lessons led by the coaches too.

 The increased professional sports coaching and increased participation in sporting competitions has helped to raise the profile of sport in the school and given children the opportunity to compete against other children form different schools.
-At a recent tournament the children were very proud to be awarded the 'Best Sportsmanship' award!
+Our children have frequently been awarded the Refspect award at tournaments they have participated in.

 The result of the continued improvements to Sport and PE at All Saints’ has helped us be awarded the Gold Sports Mark.

 Girls Football Year 5 and Year 4 Tag Rugby.